 Frequent Delta flyers and cardholders of the co-branded Delta Skymiles American Express cards will still get some benefits when flying on basic economy:

-When flying on a Basic Economy fare, Medallion members will continue to enjoy waived baggage fees, Priority Check-in, Priority Boarding and Medallion mileage bonuses.
-However, please note Medallion members will not receive paid or Complimentary Upgrades to first class, paid or complimentary Preferred Seats, or paid, or complimentary Delta Comfort+™ when flying on a Basic Economy fare.
+When flying on a Basic Economy fare, Medallion Members will continue to enjoy waived checked baggage fees, Priority Check-in, Priority Boarding and Medallion mileage bonuses.
+However, please note Medallion Members will not receive paid or Complimentary Upgrades when flying on a Basic Economy fare.

-- Seat selection and upgrades are not available – When you choose a Basic Economy ticket, your seat will be automatically assigned prior to boarding, and you won’t be able to change your seat once it’s been assigned.
+- Seat selection and upgrades are not available -When you choose a Basic Economy ticket, your complimentary seat will be automatically assigned prior to boarding, and you won’t be able to change your seat once it’s been assigned.
+Advance seat assignments may be available for purchase during booking and up until check-in opens.
 You will not be eligible to purchase Economy Plus® seating or receive Economy Plus subscription benefits.
 MileagePlus members, including Premier® members, cannot use complimentary, earned or mileage upgrades.

-- Group and family seating is not available – Please note that customers traveling in a group, including families, will not be able to sit together.
+- Group and family seating is not available – Please note that customers traveling in a group, including families, will not be able to sit together unless advance seat assignments are purchased and seats are available.

-- One personal item is allowed – You are allowed one small personal item that fits under the seat in front of you, such as a shoulder bag, purse, laptop bag or other item that is 9 inches x 10 inches x 17 inches (22 cm x 25 cm x 43 cm) or less.
-Mobility aids and other assistive devices are also permitted.
+- You are allowed one small personal item that fits under the seat in front of you, such as a shoulder bag, purse, laptop bag or other item that is 9 inches x 10 inches x 17 inches (22 cm x 25 cm x 43 cm) or less.
+Mobility aids, assistive devices and medical devices including breast pumps are also permitted.
+With Basic Economy, you’ll only be able to check in for your flight through united.com or the United app if you indicate that you’re checking a bag.
+To check your bag, you’ll go to a check-in counter or designated kiosk in the airport lobby.
+If you begin check-in and do not indicate that you’re checking a bag, you’ll need to finish checking in for your flight at the airport.

 - Certain MileagePlus and Premier member benefits are not available – If you’re a MileagePlus member, you will still earn award miles based on the fare and your MileagePlus status.
 However, MileagePlus members will not earn Premier qualifying credit or lifetime miles or toward the four-segment minimum, and they won’t receive some benefits.
 See more details below.